hcmlab/discover/README.md

 ### Prerequesites

 Before starting to install DISCOVER you need to install Python and FFMPEG.
-While other Python versions may work as well the module is only tested for the following versions:
+DISCOVER is currently developed and tested on:

-* 3.9.x
+* Python 3.12.x
-* 3.10.x
+* Ubuntu Linux

-* 3.11.x
+While other Python versions and operating systems may work, they are not actively tested or supported.

 You can download the current version of python for your system [here](https://www.python.org/downloads/).